 For more databases from Monash University Library:

 Remember: You will need to search in more than one database to find a wide variety of resources to reference - not every database covers the same material.
-Find multiple articles, books, and other resources to support your statements.
+Find multiple sources to support your statements.

 Use these large databases to find articles in Anthropology and many other related subject areas.